Discrimination

 Report

-• Report + Support.
-Staff, visitors, partners and third party contractors can report an incident using IDS's Report + Support platform.
+- Report + Support.
+Staff, visitors, partners and third party contractors can report an incident using this Report + Support platform.
 You can choose to do this anonymously or give your contact details for a direct response and support.
-If you're a staff member at IDS you can choose to talk to an advisor they will be able to talk through the options and support available to you, in confidence.
+If you're a staff member at IDS you can choose to talk to an HR Advisor or Respect Responder.
+They will be able to talk through the options and support available to you, in confidence.

-• IDS's Complaints Procedure.
-If you are a student, partner, or third party contractor you can also do this directly using IDS's Complaints Procedure.
+- IDS's Complaints Procedure.
+If you are a student, partner, or third party contractor you can also report issues directly using IDS's Complaints Procedure.

 Get Support

-• Find out what support is available if you think you have been discriminated against.
+- Find out what support is available if you have experienced discrimination.

 Mental Health and Wellbeing